Today I’m sharing a variety of activities to help you get the most out of your unifix cubes.

 10 – Estimate and measure the length of school supplies

 After their day at kindergarten and second grade, I gave a copy of this printable to each of my two oldest.
 They enjoyed making estimates and checking their guesses by making unifix cube towers.
-Get your free printable HERE.
+Get this printable at the end of the post.

 11 – Use a balance

 We used our balance so my oldest two could get a little more measuring practice.
 They found objects that weighed the same, less, or more than a certain amount of cubes and recording them on the worksheet.
-Get your free printable HERE.
+Get this printable at the end of the post.

 12 – Introduce multiplication